 • Use minimal base images like Alpine or container sandboxes to shrink your host-level attack surface.

-Setting Up Namespaces with Terraform
+Namespaces in Terraform

 main.tf